 Worldwide Wynn, a subsidiary of Wynn Resorts, Limited, is responsible for supplying management personnel to WRM for pre-determined lengths of time through secondment arrangements.
-Worldwide Wynn was compensated for these services with service fees equal to its aggregate costs plus 5% to Worldwide Wynn of the seconded employees during the periods of secondment to WRM.
+Worldwide Wynn is compensated for these services of the seconded employees during the periods of secondment to WRM with a service fee equal to its aggregate costs plus 5%.

-(v) Design/development payroll
+Design/development payroll (v)

-Wynn Design and Development provides design and development services to the Group in connection with the Wynn Palace project.
-Service fees are charged at the costs incurred by Wynn Design and Development to the Group for the services provided.
+Wynn Design & Development provides design and development services to the Group in connection with the Wynn Palace project.
+A service fee is charged at the costs incurred by Wynn Design & Development to the Group for the services provided.

 The above transactions were carried out on terms mutually agreed between the Group and the related companies.
-There were no significant charges from the Group to the related companies during the twelve months ended 31 December 2014 and 2013.
+There were no significant charges from the Group to the related companies during the twelve months ended 31 December 2015 and 2014.
 In the opinion of the Directors, the related party transactions were conducted in the ordinary and usual course of the Group's business.

-All such outstanding balances between the Group and the related companies are deemed to be trade in nature.
+All outstanding balances between the Group and the related companies are deemed to be trade in nature.

-28. RELATED PARTY DISCLOSURES (CONTINUED)
+27. RELATED PARTY DISCLOSURES (CONTINUED)